device42/device42-docs/docs/reports/device42-doql/db-viewer-schema.md

 import ThemedImage from '@theme/ThemedImage' import useBaseUrl from '@docusaurus/useBaseUrl'

-The database Viewer Schema tools are resource for consulting on the structure of the Device42 database.
+The database Viewer Schema tools are a resource for consulting on the structure of the Device42 database.

 This page walks you through how to access and use the two database viewer tools: the **Entity Relationship Diagram** (ERD) and the **Data Dictionary**.